ssschwifty/RiMaPi/Documentation/UsedTechnologies.md

 # Used Technologies

+## Riot-Api
+Obviously we used the riot-api.
+It wouldnt have made sense to participate otherwise ;)

 ## Angular.js
 Sarah has some experience with angular.js already so we decided to use it without comparing it to other available frameworks.